Boro23-wq/Case-Manager-API-Design/README.md

-# Case Manager API Collection
+# Case Manager, Case, Case Note API Documentation

 The API retrieves information about case managers and their cases.